 If you want to change your answer, put a line through the response you don't want the marker to read.
+If you want to change a drawing, you should either put a line through the response you don't want the marker to read, or use a rubber.

 If you have to use a rubber, make sure you rub out your answer completely before writing a new one.
 Remember to check your work carefully.